eltoozero/v0/README.md

    - Adafruit carries a 5-pack: https://www.adafruit.com/product/1758
    - I soldered wire-wrap wire to 1210 SMD LEDs and used some clear heatshrink for retention, putting a resistor near the plug header.
  - FLY Gemini v3; oh boy.
-   - The pinouts that *were* available on GitHub are gone, because I filed and issue that they were incorrect, seriously.
+   - The pinouts that *were* available on the Mellow3D GitHub are gone, because I filed and issue that they were incorrect and in response they took down the entire repo, seriously.
-   - The pinout svg that's floating around pinned was authored by me, with no feedback from Mellow, which is completely sad.
+   - The pinout svg that's in this repo was authored by me, with no feedback from Mellow, which is kinda sad.
    - You may need to add step_pulse_duration: 0.000004 to resolve layer shifting...
      - This is due a to a "bug" in the Mellow hardware.
      - https://klipper.discourse.group/t/toolhead-drifts-in-x-direction-when-test-resonances/1970/12